-Are you moving into a new place?
+Are you moving to a new place?
 A wonderful new apartment in a fancy part of town or maybe that big beautiful house of your dreams?
 Congratulations!
-You’re probably feeling both excited and nervous about the big move!
+You're probably feeling both excited and nervous about the big move!

 Moving house can be a happy occasion, but for your cat, this could actually be dangerous.

 Unfortunately, many cats get lost during the mayhem of moving day.
 Huge boxes and heavy furniture being moved around pose an additional risk for injury.
 The good news is that with some planning and thinking ahead, you can minimize the risks from the move.